 You’ll get a pretty similar set of benefits with each of these cards.
 But the Visa Signature version of the Quicksilver comes with some more valuable perks, if you can get it.

 The Double Cash doesn’t come with the travel and shopping discounts you’d get with a Quicksilver Visa Signature card, but it does have a fairly comprehensive set of basic protections.
 Included are Purchase Protection, Return Protection, Worldwide Accident Insurance, and several more.

 The Citi card offers a personal concierge service, which you’ll usually only find on higher-level cards.
 The Visa Signature version of the Quicksilver will come with a concierge too, but if you get the Visa Platinum version you won’t get a concierge service.
 So it’s interesting to find this feature built in to the Double Cash.

 Citi cardholders can also access offers through the Private Pass, which provides presale and preferred access to tickets in select large cities.
 This is a bit similar to the deals you can get through Visa Signature, but it will be more limited in scope.

-Citi will provide you with one of your FICO 8 Credit Scores, based on your Equifax credit report.
+Citi will provide you with your FICO Bankcard Score 8 credit score, based on your Equifax credit report.
 But it doesn’t provide actual information about your credit report, like the CreditWise tool.

 Foreign transactions will come with a 3% fee with the Double Cash card, compared to no fee with the Quicksilver.
 So the right choice for spending outside the country is obvious, although there are some travel credit cards that would probably suit you better for traveling abroad.

 The Double Cash provides more cash back, but it has no signup bonus.
 It also doesn’t offer a 0% rate for purchases, like you’d get with the Quicksilver.
 So the right choice for you will depend on which features you want in a credit card: more cash back over a longer time, or a nice signup bonus with a 0% intro rate?